 If you’re road tripping to Yellowstone from your home state, disregard this section.

-If you need to fly in to get to Yellowstone, I suggest flying to Jackson Hole Airport (JAC).
-In peak summer season, 15 destinations fly directly to Jackson Hole, including NYC, Chicago, LA, Denver, Salt Lake City, Dallas, and others.
+In the peak summer season, 15 destinations fly directly to Jackson Hole, including NYC, Chicago, LA, Denver, Salt Lake City, Dallas, and others.

-At Jackson Hole Airport there are plenty of car rentals available.
-I’ve rented cars dozens of times through various search engines and have settled on Discover Cars as the best car rental search engine – it searches over 500 trusted rental companies to find the cheapest price for your rental!
-Compare prices for car rental from Jackson, WY here.
+Not sure where to get the best deal on your rental?
+I’ve rented cars dozens of times through various search engines and have settled on RentalCars.com as the best car rental search aggregator – it sifts through dozens of trusted rental companies to find the cheapest price for your rental!
+Compare prices for your car rental here.

 There is also the West Yellowstone Airport, but flying here is usually more expensive and car rentals are often pricier here.
-I don’t recommend this one if you are on a budget.
+I don’t recommend this one if you are on a budget!

 Another option is the Bozeman-Yellowstone airport in Montana, though this requires a 1.5-hour drive to the park.
 That said, you may be able to find cheaper car rentals via Bozeman.